Support for School Safety

 Chambers County School District Letter

 Recently, there has been much discussion in the media related to a school district in Alabama asking parents to provide their children with a canned good to be brought to school in order to build a supply of items that could be used in a critical incident.
-The ALICE Training Institute (ATI) has received many inquiries from the media and the public asking how this procedure actually fits in the ALICE (Alert, Lockdown, Inform, Counter, and Evacuate) program.
+ALICE Training (ATI) has received many inquiries from the media and the public asking how this procedure actually fits in the ALICE (Alert, Lockdown, Inform, Counter, and Evacuate) program.

 In the letter sent to the parents, the principal states that the canned good could be used as a last resort to perhaps “catch the intruder off guard”.
 This is a totally correct, and logical, statement.
 The Counter strategies written by ATI, and adopted by thousands of organizations around the country, are a strategy of last resort, and only to be used should contact by made by a shooter who is targeting a group of innocent people.
 The strategies are designed to greatly increase the chances of mitigating the planned casualties through two means: